Today we went to the Plitvice Lakes.

 Zinfandel from California was the first time that an American wine had won over French wines in 1973.
 DNA analyses showed that the vines had Croatian origins.

 Croatia was so happy to be in the final of the world cup for soccer.
-When they recently won the silver, eight hundred thousand people greeted the return of he team in Zagreb.
-They have won a bronze, then a silver in their 28 year history of participating in the World Cup as the nation.
+When they recently won the silver, eight hundred thousand people greeted the return of the team in Zagreb.
+They have won a bronze, then a silver in their 28 year history of participating in the World Cup as a nation.
 A big accomplishment for such a small country.
 They are looking forward to a gold.

-The capitol city of Zagreb has the most museums in Europe from traditional ones like Christmas to the quirky like the Museum of Broken Relationships.
+The capital city of Zagreb has the most museums in Europe from traditional ones like Christmas to the quirky like the Museum of Broken Relationships.
 They have opened a branch in Los Angeles.
 People send in a momento representative of the break-up…or you can send information online.

 Nikolai Tesla had a Croatian mother and a Serbian father.
 He was proud of his heritage.